 Program Entry Requirements:

 This is a select program.
-Students who enter the program must have completed one year of high school biology and chemistry within the last ten years and received a grade of C or better.
-In the absence of these requirements, students must take BIOL 106 and/or CHEM 110, although these courses cannot count toward the degree.
+In order to enter the program, students must be at the ENGL 101 and MATH 162 placement levels.
+It is highly recommended that students who enter the program should have completed one year of high school biology and chemistry within the last ten years and received a grade of C or better.
+In the absence of these requirements, to better prepare themselves for the program, students can take BIOL 106 and/or CHEM 110.
 Additional science and mathematics courses are desirable.
-In order to enter the program, students must be at the ENGL 101 and MATH 162 placement levels.

 Program of Study and Graduation Requirements: